-Cash and cash equivalents are carried at fair value using level 1 fair value measurement.
-The carrying value of receivables, and accounts payable and accrued liabilities and other payables, with the exceptions of convertible debentures, lease liabilities, and equipment loans, approximate their fair value because of the short-term nature of these instruments.
+The carrying value of cash and cash equivalents, amounts receivables, accounts payable and accrued liabilities, convertible debentures and lease liabilities approximate their fair value because of the short-term nature of these instruments.
+The carrying value of restricted cash approximates fair value due to the nature of this asset.

-The Company records its financial instruments at amortized cost.
+The Company records its financial instruments, other than marketable securities which are at fair value through profit or loss, at amortized cost.